 Summer Research Experiences for Undergraduate Students in Jupiter

 Full-time research opportunities await undergraduate students in Jupiter this summer (May 12-August 4, 2014).
 These are exciting and once-in-a-lifetime chances to perform research in sophisticated neuroscience labs while expanding your scientific expertise, networking, critical thinking skills, reasoning and troubleshooting abilities.
 Seven labs, including those of Drs.
-Ken Dawson-Scully, Tanja Godenschwege, Kailiang Jia, Greg Macleod, Rod Murphey, John Nambu and Bob Stackman are each seeking an additional undergraduate student this summer to perform research focused on neuroscience.
+Ken Dawson-Scully, Tanja Godenschwege, Kailiang Jia, Greg Macleod, Rod Murphey and Bob Stackman are each seeking an additional undergraduate student this summer to perform research focused on neuroscience.
 Please visit our web site www.science.fau.edu/biology/pages/faculty.htm to find if one of these professors’ research interests you.
-The successful seven undergraduate candidates will work full--time in the lab and spend at least one hour per week with the fellow undergrads in the program and Dr. Nambu as a mentor delving deeper into the scientific experience.
+The successful seven undergraduate candidates will work full--time in the lab and spend at least one hour per week with the fellow undergrads in the program.
 Juniors are especially encouraged to apply.
-In order to submit your application: complete the second and third pages and forward with your CV, personal statement and (unofficial) transcript to Dr. Rod Murphey at email@example.com ASAP.
+In order to submit your application: complete the second and third pages and forward with your CV, personal statement and (unofficial) transcript to Dr. Rod Murphey at firstname.lastname@example.org ASAP.

 Click here for application